setkyar/laravel-docs/billing.md

 #### Composer

-First, add the Cashier package for Stripe to your `composer.json` file and run the `composer update` command:
+First, add the Cashier package for Stripe to your dependencies:

-    "laravel/cashier": "~7.0"
+    composer require "laravel/cashier":"~7.0"

 #### Service Provider